ALOYO-BRENDA-OJERA/nfc-profile/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+# NFC Profile — Read/Write (no DB)

+Run:

+- Serve the folder on localhost (secure context).
+Examples:
+  - npx serve . -l 3000
+  - python -m http.server 3000
+- Open http://localhost:3000 in a Chromium-based browser.

+Notes:

+- Web NFC currently works best in Chrome on Android.
+Some desktop Chromium builds may allow it with flags.
+- Touch a tag to write or read when prompted.
+Data is stored as JSON on the tag (application/json).
+- No backend or database used — data is only in UI and stored on NFC tags.